Poets/Writers From Uttar pradesh

 Ambar Bahraichi

-Well-known Sanskrit scholar, Sahitya Academy award winner.
+Prominent poet, well-known Sanskrit scholar, and Sahitya Academy award winner.

 Asad Badayuni

-Leading poet who taught Urdu literature at AMU, Aligarh, also published a literary magazine 'Daairay'
+Leading poet who taught Urdu literature at AMU, Aligarh, also published a literary magazine 'Daairay'.

 Asghar Gondvi